Body Mass Composition Scan (BMC)

-A body composition scan uses a Dual-energy x-ray absorptiometry (DEXA) scanner, which looks like a large, flat table with an “arm” suspended overhead.
+A body mass composition scan uses a dual-energy x-ray absorptiometry (DEXA) scanner, which looks like a large, flat table with an “arm” suspended overhead.

-Anyone can potentially derive value from the results of a Body Composition Scan.
+Anyone can potentially derive value from the results of a body mass composition scan.
 It is an ideal test for both athletes and individuals in weight management or fitness programs who would like to gauge their progress or simply measure their body fat.

-The scan assessment produces colour images displaying the distribution of lean muscle mass, fat mass and bone with a percentage breakdown, translating the information into an easy to interpret the report.
+The scan assessment produces colour images displaying the distribution of lean muscle mass, fat mass and bone with a percentage breakdown, translating the information into an easy-to-interpret report.

-Body Composition Scans are not covered by Alberta health care.
+Body mass composition scans are not covered by Alberta Health Care.
 It is a private pay exam.
 The cost to you is $75.00.
 Although it is a private pay exam, we do require a referral from your doctor.